International Tax Services

 - IRS W8BEN Form

-Note: Be aware that visa holders are NOT eligible to receive payment for certain activities.
+Note: Be aware that visa holders are not eligible to receive payment for certain activities.
 Paying them for those activities violates their immigration status and could result in future immigration problems or their deportation.
-Please protect Kennesaw State University and our international visitors by verifying this information with the International Tax Specialist PRIOR to the activity taking place.
+Please protect Kennesaw State University and our international visitors by verifying this information with KSU International Tax prior to the activity taking place.